-If at all certain applicants are to rush to submit their DS-260 right after the results are released (in May), it should logically be those with low case numbers.
-It is their cases KCC are arranging scheduling for at that time.
-The DS-260s of those with high case numbers submitted at the same time would simply be ‘put aside’ until later in the fiscal year – when they’re needed.
-It’s not going to have any impact until it their ‘turn’.
+If at all certain applicants are to rush to submit their DS-260 right after the results are released, it should logically be those with low case numbers.
+It is such cases that are of priority to KCC at that time.
+The DS-260s of those with high case numbers submitted at the same time – even if processed – would simply be ‘put aside’ until later – when it’s their ‘turn’.

-That should be enough to convince applicants that submitting one’s DS-260 early doesn’t necessarily help in reaching the goal they had wished to achieve by doing so.
+That should be enough to convince applicants that submitting one’s DS-260 early doesn’t necessarily help in reaching the goal they had wished to achieve (i.e. early interview) by doing so.

 More reasons to not rush

 Other reasons why rushing to submit your DS-260 is not called for right after the results are released are as follows:

 1. Possibility of committing errors